lmmentel/mendeleev/README.md

 # Important!

+Version 0.5.1 will be the latest version to support Python2.7.

 **This package has been migrated from bitbucket.**

 **The bitbucket repo is no longer being maintaned and development will continue at github.**

 ---